 Don’t forget to ask about the different flavors of homemade compote-style juice drinks available.

-Note: You can also experience these dishes and learn more about their origins as part of Osh Foodie Tour offered by Destination Osh.
+Note: You can also experience these dishes and learn more about their origins as part of the Osh Food Tour.
+We know the guide and he takes you to some good, local places.
 In fact, you can request a fully vegetarian food tour if you so desire.
 Just let them know in advance.

 14. Accept an Invitation into a Family Courtyard in a Mahalla